Chequers Folk Club venue

-Over the years we have occasionally invited professional bands to entertain the club and have welcomed, amongst others, the Devines, The Mellstock Band and The Dovetail Trio.
+Over the years we have invited professional artists to entertain the club and have welcomed, amongst others, the Devines, The Mellstock Band, The Dovetail Trio Liz Simcock, Lee Collinson, Dave Ellis & Boo Howard, and Robb Johnson.
 We are also privileged to have local luthier, Dave White, play most months at Chequers Folk showcasing his beautiful instruments often alongside local mandolin player, Peter Cross.
 Over the years there have also been occasional appearances of captivating ‘a cappella’ folk songs from Kate Golledge, tankard in hand, and storytelling from local raconteur Bob Davy.
-Other visiting performers from the Bucks folk scene, who are occasional favourites at Chequers Folk are Fraser and Toots and also we are grateful to Clive and Sue Carey who have supported the club for many years.
+Other visiting performers from the Bucks folk scene, who are favourites at Chequers Folk are Fraser and Toots and also we are so grateful to Clive and Sue Carey who have supported the club for many years.
 In addition, we like to encourage youngsters who are just starting out on their journey with music.

-Our aim?
+Our aim wherever we go?
 To promote live music, to build community, to encourage other musicians, to encourage creativity….

 For Chequers Folk dates please see our diary page.

 If you would like to be on our emailing list to receive monthly Chequers Folk updates please email Philippa on firstname.lastname@example.org